dncoble/CubicOptimal/to-do.md

 right now i am:
-    improving makeTable and making sym tables to get those up and working
+* improving makeTable and making sym tables to get those up and working
+* creating a better Cube class with permutation

 future work and notes:

+make another cube class with simple boolean matrices and boolean multiplication. it has the potential to be faster.

 implement SMA*
 	make all search algorithms inherit